ThomasGraceman/ThomasGraceman.github.io/_posts/mst_jekyll_post.md

 Let $C$ be some large constant, then let us pick $\frac{C}{\epsilon}$ vertices from our graph $G$ at random.
 We count each of those vertices' degrees and pick the maximum among them and set that equal to $d^*$.
 In order to find the degree of each vertex, we must make $\mathcal{O}(d)$ operations on average (since each vertex on average has $d$ degrees).
 So in an amortized sense, to count each degree is going to take $\mathcal{O}(d)$ time, so that makes the expected running time to be $\mathcal{O}(C\frac{d}{\epsilon}) = \mathcal{O}(\frac{d}{\epsilon})$.

-Imagine that we have each degree sorted in a non-increasing manner—for example, the highest degree is the first one and so on.
+Imagine that we have each degree sorted in a non-increasing manner for example, the highest degree is the first one and so on.
 We let the place that our maximum degree takes to be $\rho$.
 For example, if our degree is the third highest degree, then $\rho = 3$.
 We will show that with high probability we have that $\rho = \Theta(\epsilon n)$, where $n$ is the number of vertices.

 Before proving this, we first have to know certain inequalities.
 Here comes the **second principle** of devising a good approximation algorithm: know thy inequalities!
 Devising sublinear algorithms seems to be the art of approximating with high probabilities of certainty.